Table of contents

 Scheduled releases are a fundamental part of the Tiki model.
 As a large community, it makes it clear for everyone what to expect.

-Whatever is not ready in time for a release is pushed back to the next.
-If you are late for a train, you may miss it, but you'll be early for the next one
+Whatever is not ready in time for one release is pushed back to the next.
+If you are late for a train, you may miss it, but you'll be early for the next one .

-Why every six months?
-Why not four, eight, or twelve?
+Why every eight months?
+Why not four, six, or twelve?"

 Six to eight months was just about right.
 It's long enough to make big changes, yet it's short enough that you don't have to wait forever.
 For people in a business setting, it's essential for them to be able to a commit to a date with their customer.
 By having a set date, there is an incentive to commit to trunk, and know when it will become stable.
-Six months has the benefit that we can choose good months to release (October and April) that are the same every year.
-In the future, it may become even faster (three-four months), but in principle it will certainly not become longer than six months.
 People who need a slower cycle can use LTS.

 All functionality is in the core.
 Developers are collaborating throughout the whole co